 THE SET UP

-Spot 1: The kite beach is located between the Jasmin Village and Grand Seas hotels; an 800 metre long sandy beach offers plenty of space to launch kites.
-The water depth gradually drops away and the beginner area on the inside is roughly the size of a football field and about half a metre deep.
-Beyond that there's another drop-off to about one-and-a-half metres.
+to about one-and-a-half metres.
 Roughly 400 metres from the shoreline the water shelves into the open sea.
 The areas are tidal and create differences of about half a metre.
 In extreme low tides beginners move into the slightly deeper areas between the shallows and the open sea.
 Find all you need at the Tommy Friedl Pro Centres on-site.
 The centre at the Magawish hotel is no longer in operation.

 WIND, WEATHER AND WATER

 The wind comes in cross/cross-onshore from the left (north), averaging forces four to six most of the year with the most consistent months for wind being March - September.
 Air temperatures can get up to 40°C / 104°F between those months in the summer, dropping to a lovely 23°C / 73°F in winter.
 October - April is low season, but there's still a 60% chance of wind, although it can be changeable in direction, coming totally on- or offshore for a few days a time, but the prevailing direction is still from the north.
 Expect water temperatures in the mid-twenties most of the year.
 Wetsuits are recommended in the winter months and the evenings can become cool enough for a hoody/jumper.